pmekhedjian/pmekhedjian/README.md

 ## Hi, there ✨

 - 🔭 I’m currently working on ...
-Infrastructure automation, scientific and GPU computing
+Infrastructure automation, high performance computing (HPC)
 - 🌱 I’m currently learning ...
-AI/ML, LLMs, Text to Image Generation
+AI/ML, LLMs, Text to Image Generation, GPU computing
 - 💬 Ask me about ...
 Puppet configuration management, security hardening, and Python!
 <!--
 **pmekhedjian/pmekhedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.